db-malik/SayIT/README.md

 ## Code

-The main source code of the project is organized into different folders.
+The main source code of the project is organized into different folders frontend and backend.

 - **Frontend:**
   - [src](CodeSource/Frontend/src)